francescorw/quotes-api/README.md

 quotes-api
 ----------
-csv-backed quote database with an expressive REST API.
+redis/csv/in memory quote database with an expressive REST API.

 Firing it up
 ------------